EddyMcNut/uc-intg-onkyo-avr/README.md

 I only have one AVR, I don't know what happens yet when you have multiple Onkyo AVRs in your network.

-The code is partly ready to deal with different zones, but that still needs some attention before that will actually work.

 ## Installation and usage

 - Make sure your AVR is ON or STANDBY.